openedx/tutor-contrib-aspects/README.rst

     patches:
     superset-extra-assets: |
         - file_name: my-dashboard.yaml
           dashboard_title: "..."
           ...
         - file_name: my-chart.yaml
           slice_name: "..."
           ...
         - file_name: my-database.yaml
           database_name: "..."
           ...
         - file_name: my-dataset.yaml
           table_name: "..."
           ...

-The patch is expected to be a list of assets with an extra attribute called ``file_name`` , so you can pass multiple assets separated as a **yaml** list item.
+The patch is expected to be a list of assets with an extra attribute called ``file_name`` , which uniquely identifies the asset entry.
+This file does not need to exist anywhere; it will be created with the rest of the yaml in that stanza as part of the init process.
 Each asset is expected to be a valid yaml file with the attributes that superset expects for each asset type.
+See `assets.yaml`_ for examples of asset yaml declarations.

 Override superset default assets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^